algoexpert-io/iOSExpert/solution-wrap-up/KatFancy-final/README.md

 Aside from meeting the requirements of the coding challenge, I focused in KatFancy on using a technique, dependency injection, that facilitates unit testing.
 I have come to value unit testing because, as Jon Reid [observed](https://qualitycoding.org), a "robust suite of unit tests acts as a safety harness, giving you [courage](https://www.theverge.com/2016/9/7/12838024/apple-iphone-7-plus-headphone-jack-removal-courage) to make bold changes."
 In nuts-and-bolts terms, dependency injection makes objects testable by isolating dependencies and side effects.
 I have [written](https://racecondition.software/blog/dependency-injection/) [elsewhere](https://racecondition.software/blog/unit-testing/) on dependency injection.

-KatFancy uses view models to mediate between views and models.
-These view models keep views simple and are highly unit-testable.
+KatFancy uses a view model to mediate between `BrowseBreedsView` and its model, an array of `Breed`s, as well as to maintain loading state.
+This view model keeps the view simple and is highly unit-testable.

 KatFancy demonstrates two newer Swift features, `if let` [shorthand](https://github.com/apple/swift-evolution/blob/main/proposals/0345-if-let-shorthand.md) and `async`/`await` [concurrency](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md).
+KatFancy also leverages a new SwiftUI feature, `@Observable`.

 Although the requirements only call for two screens, breed browsing and breed details, I chose to implement a settings screen to give the reviewer the option of choosing an alternate `URL` or `URLSession`.
 This screen is also home to the sort-order setting.